wp-plugins/wordpress-tooltips/readme.txt

 Since version 3.4.3 we support tooltips shortcode, copy [tooltipslist] in your page or post, we will show all tooltips as a list

 Since version 3.4.5 we developed our original jQuery plugin which allow use shortcode [tooltipslist] as a glossary.

+Since version 3.4.7 users can add tooltips widget on the sidebar. :)

 <h4>Features of Wordpress Tooltips Pro:</h4>